 1 For loans which have been extended for 540 days or more cumulatively since first being drawn down, banks can adopt a flexible approach and consider, on a case-by-case basis and subject to prudent risk management principles, whether other forms of relief are more suitable to help the customers ride out the current difficulties.

-2 For trade loans which have been extended for 270 days or more cumulatively since first being drawn down, banks can adopt a flexible approach and consider, on a case-by-case basis and subject to prudent risk management principles, whether other forms of relief (such as repaying the trade loans by instalments) are more suitable to help the customers ride out the current difficulties.
+2 For trade loans which have been extended for 270 days or more cumulatively since first being drawn down, banks can adopt a flexible approach and consider, on a case-by-case basis and subject to prudent risk management principles, whether other forms of relief are more suitable to help the customers ride out the current difficulties.